-Strategic goal Mechanisms for achieving the goals КРІ Mission Objective I. Strengthening the Bank's role in mutual Resumption and expansion of the Bank's loan and documentary transactions in member countries Annual Loan and Documentary Portfolio (LDP) volume (gross) trade and sustainable Development of mutual trade among member countries Volume of new LDP transactions involving at least two member countries development of member countries Funding sustainable development projects Share of projects meeting SDG criteria Objective II.
-Development of the product line and partner network Development and launch of new products and comprehensive solutions Share of transactions within the framework of new products introduced in the strategic period Establishment and development of new relationships with financial institutions in countries of strategic interest Share of loan and documentary and other transactions with financial institutions in countries of strategic interest in the LDP Financial stability Expansion of the f Developing operations with the Chinese financial sector Obtaining a credit rating from a Chinese agency Ensuring stable margins NIM Objective IV.
+Strategic goal Mechanisms for achieving the goals KPI Mission Objective I. Strengthening the Bank's role in mutual trade and sustainable development of member countries Resumption and expansion of the Bank's loan and documentary transactions in member countries Annual Loan and Documentary Portfolio (LDP) volume (gross) Development of mutual trade among member countries Volume of new LDP transactions involving at least two member countries Funding sustainable development projects Share of projects meeting SDG criteria Objective II.
+Development of the product line and partner network Development and launch of new products and comprehensive solutions Share of transactions within the framework of new products introduced in the strategic period Establishment and development of new relationships with financial institutions in countries of strategic interest Share of loan and documentary and other transactions with financial institutions in countries of strategic interest in the LDP Financial stability Objective III.
+Expansion of the resource base and reduction of its coste Developing operations with the Chinese financial sector Obtaining a credit rating from a Chinese agency Ensuring stable margins NIM Objective IV.
 Improvement of operational efficiency Optimisation of operations Operating profit (excluding provisions and volatile income/expenses) Cost control Cost-to-stable operational income ratio Organisational development and automation of the processes Development and approval of the HR- and IT-strategies